Get emailed when this bill changes status, is amended, or advances.

 Affected Industries

-HB5649 introduces regulations for licensed mental health professionals in Illinois regarding the use of artificial intelligence in their services.
-It requires practitioners to obtain informed consent from patients before employing AI tools, aiming to ensure transparency and protect patient rights.
+HB5649 introduces significant regulations for licensed mental health professionals in Illinois regarding the use of artificial intelligence in treatment.
+It requires professionals to obtain informed consent from patients before utilizing AI tools, ensuring transparency in mental health services.
+The bill also empowers the Department of Financial and Professional Regulation to establish rules governing AI use in this sector.

 Key Provisions